-In the past fiscal year, the Supervisory Board once again had four committees set up for the purpose of exercising its duties efficiently.
+In the past fiscal year, the Supervisory Board again had four committees set up for the purpose of exercising its duties efficiently.
 The committees prepared resolutions by the full Supervisory Board and provided information on other topics to be discussed by this body.
 Moreover, certain decision-making powers of the Supervisory Board were assigned to the committees to the extent legally permissible.
-The Supervisory Board currently has a Presidial Committee, an Audit Committee, a Human Resources Committee, and a Nominations Committee.
-The tasks and responsibilities of the committees are described in greater detail in section 22 "Declaration on Corporate Governance" under "Committees of the Supervisory Board."
-The current composition is presented in the section "Governance Bodies."1
+The Supervisory Board currently has a Presidial Committee, an Audit Committee, a Human Resources Committee and a Nominations Committee.
+The tasks and responsibilities of the committees and their current composition are described in greater detail in "Declaration on Corporate Governance" under "Committees of the Supervisory Board" in the Combined Management Report.

-The meetings and decisions of the committees, and especially the meetings of the Audit Committee, were prepared on the basis of reports and other information provided by the Board of Management.
+The meetings and decisions of the committees, and especially the meetings of the Audit Committee, were prepared on the basis of reports and explanations provided by the Board of Management.
 The committee chairs regularly provided comprehensive reports on the work of the committees to the full Supervisory Board.

-In 2018, the Presidial Committee was not required to convene in its capacity as the mediation committee.
+In 2019, the Presidial Committee was not required to convene in its capacity as the mediation committee.

-The Audit Committee met four times in the reporting year on February 16, April 25, July 25, and October 24, 2018, with the (interim) CFO present at all four meetings and the responsible auditor in each case attending two of them.
-The committee conducted a preparatory review for the Supervisory Board of the financial statements of Covestro AG, the consolidated financial statements of the Covestro Group, the combined management report, the proposal for the use of the distributable profit, and the related parties report.
-Additionally, it also thoroughly discussed, in particular, the respective audit report and the oral report by the auditor on the material results of the audit.
+The Audit Committee met a total of four times on February 21, April 25, July 23, and October 25, 2019, in the presence of the CFO.
+Two of these meetings were also attended by the auditor.
+The committee conducted a preparatory review of the financial statements of Covestro AG, the consolidated financial statements of the Covestro Group, the combined management report, and the proposal for the use of the distributable profit for the Supervisory Board and provided a detailed explanation of the audit report in each case.
+The auditor also presented an oral report on the material findings of the audit.
 The combined management report also included the Group's nonfinancial statement.
 In conducting its review, the Audit Committee found no grounds for objections.
-In addition, the Audit Committee discussed with the Board of Management the half-year financial report in light of the results of the review by the auditor, and the Q1 and Q3 2018 interim statements prior to their publication.
+In addition, the Audit Committee discussed with the Board of Management the half-year financial report in light of the results of the review by the auditor, and the Q1 and Q3 2019 interim statements prior to their publication.